cloudmesh-community/sp19-222-101/project-report/report.md

 :wave: how would you describe a hyperplane to your aunt or uncle? include that description here.

-Naive Bayes and SVM are supervised learning algorithms. :wave:
+Naive Bayes and SVM are supervised learning algorithms with strengths and weaknesses.
-Both algorithms have weaknesses.
-The Naive Bayes algorithm works best when dependencies distribute evenly in classes [@zhang2004optimality], but if this is not the case, Naive Bayes will not be optimal.
+The Naive Bayes algorithm gives optimalc solutions when dependencies distribute evenly [@zhang2004optimality].
 SVM is much slower than Naive Bayes, but typically tend to be more statistically robust [@sculley2007relaxed].
 We experimented with both algorithms and chose which one to use based on their performance and respective statistics.

+:wave: what is supervised learning

+:wave: how do we measure dependecies and determine if they dist evenly (NB alg)

 ## The Dataset